FelixOnline/v2/content/articles/2010-12-2-science-fiction-column.md

  - /science/473/science-fiction-column
 imported: true
 comments:
+ - value: >
- - A well argued article and i definetly agree on the points raisedThat said I think that there is a place for the technobabble and related solutions occasionally as long as it does not take prevalence
+     A well argued article, and i definetly agree on the points raised! <br>That said, I think that there is a place for the technobabble and related solutions occasionally, as long as it does not take prevalence.

 # Article Taxonomies
 categories: